-AZE is an online literary + art journal publishing the works of asexual, aromantic, and agender people since 2016.
-Originally established as The Asexual, the journal initially focused exclusively on asexuality prior to expanding its scope in 2019 to include aromanticism and agender identity.
-Its name is based on the concept of azeness, or “the experiences of ‘absence’ that are shared by asexual, aromantic, and agender people amidst the norms and expectations of cisheteropatriarchy,” as defined by the journal’s creator Michael Paramo.
+AZE is a literary art journal that publishes works that reflect asexual, aromantic, and agender experiences and perspectives.
+In 2016, it was first established as The Asexual journal with a focus on expanding asexual representation.
+In 2019, it expanded its focus under the name AZE based on a mission to capture the essence of azeness, or “the experiences of ‘absence’ that are shared by asexual, aromantic, and agender people amidst the norms and expectations of cisheteropatriarchy,” as defined by Michael Paramo.

 AZE has a community-centered focus, meaning that it seeks to publish works based on outreach over other metrics.
-Since 2016, AZE has collectively published hundreds of works, including research and personal essays, poems, visual artworks, and other works that have explored the intersections of asexuality, romance, gender, race, attraction, and intimacy.
-The journal is entirely funded by the generous contributions of supporters on Patreon.
-If you are interested in supporting, you can do so here: patreon.com/azejournal
+Since 2016, the journal has published hundreds of works, including research articles, personal essays, poetry, visual art, audiovisual content, and other works that explore and exemplify the nuances of (a)sexuality, (a)romanticism, and (a)gender identity in the modern/colonial world.
+To check AZE’s current call for submissions, see azejournal.com/submit.

 2025